Dilloid/sem-group-17/use-cases/use-case-29.md

 ### Goal in Context

-Organisation employee wants to produce a report detailing the population information of each continent.
+As an *organisation employee*, I want to *produce a report detailing the population information of each continent*.

 ### Scope